Sparkylc2/aerospace-sketchybar-config/README.md

 # aerospace-sketchybar-config
 My own configuration for sketchybar and aerospace.
 The original design is based off off [omerxxx's](https://github.com/omerxx/dotfiles) dotfiles, however I've added a mode indicator as well which can be configured to whatever you'd like.

 Along with the indicator, the config also displays the currently active workspace, and any non-empty workspaces you have.
-Empty workspaces are hidden until you travel to them, but will remain hidden when you leave unless you add a window to them.
-The bar will also update when you move nodes to other workspaces.
+Empty workspaces are hidden until you focus them, but will remain hidden when you leave unless you add a window to them.
+The bar will also update when you move nodes to other workspaces, and if you add the yabai configuration (which you must), will update whenever windows open or close.

+For multi-monitor users, this config will display whatever workspaces are available to a given monitor (with monitor ID mappings defined in the `aerospace_workspace_rebuilder.sh` file, as aerospace and sketchybar have seperate mappings).

+Unfortunately, configuring this any more than changing the colors file requires you to get your hands dirty and just edit the logic itself.

 # Aerospace